abcnorio/nspawn-aiml/Readme.md

 ### Bridge

-There are different services like systemd-networkd, networkmanager, networking sysv service using /etc/network/interfaces, etc. and if one mixes them together while create a bridge one may messes up the system and the network shows arbitrary behavior.
+There are different services like `systemd-networkd`, `networkmanager`/ `cnmcli`, `networking sysv service` using `/etc/network/interfaces`, etc. and if one mixes them together while creating a bridge one may messes up the system and the network shows arbitrary behavior.
 That's normal if at least two different services are meant to do the same job at the same time.
-So do no work remotely while using the tutorial - otherwise you may shut yourself out from the network and the computer.
-This is not a problem for a local computer and all steps regarding network configuration can be reversed.
-The tutorial works only with systemd-networkd which means other services are completely disabled.
+They just do it differently and do not communicate with each other.
+The system does not inhibit you to install more than one networking service.
+Thus, do no work remotely while using the tutorial - otherwise you may shut yourself out from the network and the computer.
+This is not a problem for a local computer or a remote console, and all steps regarding network configuration can be reversed.
+The tutorial works only with `systemd-networkd` which means other services are completely disabled.
 There is no need to remove them completely from the system, but to stop and to disable the services from running is a must.
 Debian has a good tutorial for [systemd-networkd](https://wiki.debian.org/SystemdNetworkd).
-We work with the static IP on host and on the container, ie. one needs on the LAN

-- two IPs, one for the host, one for the guest
-- both IPs have to be static, ie. permanently bound to host and guest
-- how to do that depends on the LAN, the router, and if that is not your network ask an administrator for help

-It is also possible to manually create IP, route, gateway, DNS entry, etc. within the container independent from the systemd approach using 'ip' or any other method.
+We work with the static IP on host and on the container.
+It is also possible to manually create IP, route, gateway, DNS entry, etc. within the container independent from the `systemd` approach using 'ip' or any other method.
 The tutorial does not cover all possible combinations.
 What you need are two things:

 - static IP for the host
 - static IP for the container (guest)
 - a bridge to allow network access for the host as well as the guest
-- a definite virtual interface name of the container on the host so that iptables rules can rely on a definite combination of virtual interface name + IP
+- a definite virtual interface name of the container on the host so that `iptables` rules can rely on a definite combination of virtual interface name + IP
+- how to do that depends on the LAN, the router, and if that is not your network ask an administrator for help

 This will ensure that the container is restricted via firewall rules to whitelisted domains and put away from the LAN.

 ### Forward X from container to host to be able to use a browser

-One can use a nested x-server like Xephyr or `xhost +lan:` to allow access.
-Xephyr should be preferred because of security.
+One can use a nested x-server like `Xephyr` or `xhost +lan:` to allow access. `Xephyr` should be preferred because of security.
 Otherwise, use `xhost +local:`.

 ### Prevent certain files from being changed

-Some things may not look very elegant: E.g. to prevent any changes to `/etc/hosts`, `/etc/resolv.conf`, etc. within the guest we use `chattr +i ...` from the host.
+Some things may not look very elegant: E.g. to prevent any changes to `/etc/hosts`, `/etc/resolv.conf`, etc. within the guest by applying `chattr +i ...` from the host.
 This works pretty well and can be reversed, but not from within the container.

-### Restrictions of *.deb packages
+### Restrictions of `*.deb` packages

-Only security *.debs are allowed and all other repos are blocked by default.
+Only security `*.debs` are allowed and all other repos are blocked by default.
 Unattended upgrades (security) are enabled.
 But this can easily be fixed by uncommenting the '#' before the repos if anything is required.
 We try to keep the system as simple as possible.

 ### Delay of network bringing up

 Bringing up the network of the guest seems to require sometmes time, normally not with static IP.
 There is... nothing to do, but after 10-20 secs it should work fine.
-While working on this no errors could be found that showed any reasons for the delay of the network coming up, so if anyone has a solution to fasten it, please feel free to post it.
+While working on this no errors could be found that showed any reasons for the delay of the network coming up.
+Probably while testing this was caused by local special characteristics environment and is not a general problem.
 Once the network runs, there are no problems to be reported (speed, stability, etc.).

-### Bound to systemd
+### Bound to `systemd`

-Everything here uses systemd, esp. the network setup.
+Everything here uses `systemd`, esp. the network setup.
 If that does not suit anyone, feel free to change it, and ensure that the iptables rules still fit.
 Only the IP is not secure, but virtual interface name + IP cannot easily be spoofed from within the container.
-So virtual interface name + IP is highly recommended.
+This allows to control the internet behavior of the container.

 ### Chosen browser

-We used firefox as a browser to demonstrate the basic proof of concept.
+We used `firefox-esr` as a browser to demonstrate the basic proof of concept.
 Others are ok as well, We won't go to the internet with it anyway, so choose what suits you, and which works with your AI/ML webUI.
-From our experience the ungoogled chromium version works best.
+From our experience the `ungoogled chromium` version works best.
 An existent firefox version can be purged by `root` in the container.

 ```bash
 apt-get remove --purge firefox-esr